PartialVolume/shredos.x86_64/README.md

 make busybox-update-config # save the changes
 ```
 ### Important ShredOS files and folders when building ShredOS from source
-#### ../build_all_shredos.sh
-build_all_shredos.sh is a convenience script to build (multiple) ShredOS.
-If launched without arguments, it will show a usage manual on the screen.

 #### ../board/shredos/make_img_file.sh
 make_img_file.sh is a bash script, the main purpose of which is to generate the .img file located in output/images/.
 However it is also used to copy the compiled .efi file and other files such as the shredos.ico, autorun.inf for Windows, README.txt.
 The contents of board/shredos/version.txt is also used to rename the .img file with version info and the current date and time.

 #### ../board/shredos/make_iso_file.sh
-make_iso_file.sh is a bash script, the main purpose of which is to rename the .iso file located in output/images/.
+make_iso_file.sh is a bash script, the main purpose of which is to generate the .iso file located in output/images/.
 The contents of board/shredos/version.txt is used to rename the .iso file with version info and the current date and time.

 #### ../board/shredos/grub.cfg
 The USB image's GRUB configuration, which both the BIOS and UEFI bootloader will use.
-It contains the BIOS and UEFI boot menu for the USB image.

-#### ../board/shredos/embed/grub.cfg
-The GRUB configuration that is embedded into the GRUB images at build-time.
-It contains directions for GRUB to find the right volume and GRUB configuration.
-This applies for both the USB images and ISO images, and both for BIOS and UEFI.

-#### ../board/shredos/iso/isolinux.cfg
+#### ../fs/iso9660/isolinux.cfg
 The ISO image's ISOLINUX configuration, which the BIOS bootloader will use.
-It contains the BIOS boot menu for the ISO image.

-#### ../board/shredos/iso/grub.cfg
+#### ../fs/iso9660/grub.cfg
 The ISO image's GRUB configuration, which the UEFI bootloader will use.
-It contains the UEFI boot menu for the ISO image.

-#### ../board/shredos/iso/efigrub.cfg
+#### ../fs/iso9660/efigrub.cfg
-The GRUB configuration that is embedded into the ISO's UEFI partition.
-It contains directions for GRUB to find the ISO9660's GRUB configuration.
+The ISO image's EFI-embedded GRUB configuration, which the UEFI bootloader will use to search the ISO9660 filesystem.

 #### ../board/shredos/fsoverlay/etc/shredos/version.txt
 This file contains the version information as seen in the title on nwipe's title bar, i.e. '2021.08.2_22_x86-64_0.32.023'.
 This version ingformation is also used when naming the .img file in ../output/images/ ../board/shredos/fsoverlay/etc/shredos/version.txt is manually updated for each new release of ShredOS.